DataDog/documentation/content/en/monitors/incident_management/incident_details.md

 Both lists display:

 1. The (intended) recipients of a notification
-2. The contents of the notification's message (as well as any renotification messages that were sent)
+2. The contents of the notification's message and any renotification messages that were sent
 3. When the notification was last updated
 4. The original author of the notification